 A Digital Single Market (DSM) is one in which the free movement of persons, services and capital is ensured and where the individuals and businesses can seamlessly access and engage in online activities under conditions of fair competition, and a high level of consumer and personal data protection, irrespective of their nationality or place of residence.

 On 10 May 2017, the Commission published a mid-term review of the Digital Single Market Strategy.
-It evaluates and presents the progress in implementing the Strategy since 2015 and where further actions are needed.
+It presents and evaluates the progress in implementing the Strategy since 2015 and highlights where further actions are needed.

 The European Commission has identified the completion of the Digital Single Market (DSM) as one of its 10 political priorities.
 Vice-President Andrus Ansip leads the project team "A Connected Digital Single Market".

 Ongoing Digital Single Market Public consultations help to define the objectives for the implementation.